NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Parents of a proband

-• Most individuals diagnosed with FIBGC have an affected parent as identified either clinically or by brain CT scan.
-However, the transmitting parent may be clinically asymptomatic or may develop disease manifestations that are later in onset or less severe than those in the proband.
+• Most individuals diagnosed with PFBC have an affected parent identified either clinically or by brain CT scan.
+However, the transmitting parent may be clinically asymptomatic throughout life or may develop disease manifestations that are later in onset or less severe than those in the proband.

-• A proband with FIBGC may have the disorder as the result of a de novo gene mutation.
-The proportion of cases caused by de novo mutations is unknown.
-Whether nonfamilial (simplex) cases represent de novo gene mutations (thus placing their children at a 50% risk) or non-genetic conditions is also not known.
+The proportion of cases caused by a de novo PDGFB, PDGFRB, SLC20A2, or XPR1 pathogenic variant is unknown.
+Whether nonfamilial (simplex) cases represent de novo pathogenic variants, incomplete penetrance, or non-genetic conditions is also not known.

-Note: Although most individuals diagnosed with FIBGC have an affected parent, the family history may appear to be negative because of failure to recognize the disorder in family members, early death of the parent before the onset of symptoms, or late onset of the disease in the affected parent.
+• The family history of some individuals diagnosed with PFBC may appear to be negative because of failure to recognize the disorder in family members, reduced penetrance, early death of the parent before the onset of symptoms, or late onset of the disease in the affected parent.
+Therefore, an apparently negative family history cannot be confirmed unless appropriate clinical evaluation and/or molecular genetic testing has been performed on the parents of the proband.

 Sibs of a proband

 Offspring of a proband.
-Each child of an individual with FIBGC has a 50% chance of inheriting the mutation.
+Each child of an individual with a PFBC-related pathogenic variant has a 50% chance of inheriting the pathogenic variant.

 Other family members.
-The risk to other family members depends on the genetic status of the proband's parents.
-If a parent is affected, his or her family members are at risk.
+The risk to other family members depends on the status of the proband's parents: if a parent has a PFBC-related pathogenic variant, his or her family members may be at risk.

 Related Genetic Counseling Issues

-Testing of at-risk asymptomatic adults.
-Since calcium deposits may precede the onset of clinical symptoms by several years, a brain CT scan serves as a presymptomatic test in at-risk individuals.
-Thus, psychological and ethical considerations in offering such testing should be similar to those applied for other neurodegenerative disorders in which a curative treatment is not currently available, including the caveat regarding testing of at-risk individuals who are younger than 18 years of age.
+Predictive testing of at-risk asymptomatic adults.
+Molecular genetic testing is possible if a PDGFB, PDGFRB, SLC20A2, or XPR1 pathogenic variant has been identified in an affected family member.
+Since calcium deposits may precede the onset of clinical symptoms by several years, a brain CT scan also serves as a presymptomatic test in at-risk individuals.
+Thus, psychological and ethical considerations in offering such testing to asymptomatic adults should be similar to those applied for other neurodegenerative disorders in which a curative treatment is not currently available.

-Symptomatic individuals who are younger than age 18 years who are tested usually benefit from having a specific diagnosis established.
-See also the National Society of Genetic Counselors Position statement on genetic testing of minors for adult-onset conditions and the American Society of Human Genetics and American College of Medical Genetics Points to consider: ethical, legal, and psychosocial implications of genetic testing in children and adolescents.
+For more information, see also the National Society of Genetic Counselors position statement on genetic testing of minors for adult-onset conditions and the American Academy of Pediatrics and American College of Medical Genetics and Genomics policy statement: ethical and policy issues in genetic testing and screening of children.

 Resources